FraPochetti/visual-llms/README.md

 # Visual Neurons

-An image-first creative app with **dual AI model support**: **Imagen 4** for high-fidelity generation and **Nano Banana** for creative editing.
-Create and edit images through natural language chat.
+A complete creative AI platform with **image and video generation**: **Imagen 4** for high-fidelity images, **Nano Banana** for creative editing, and **Veo 3.1** for cinematic video generation with audio.
+Create, edit, and generate through natural language chat.

 **Tech Stack:** Next.js 15 • React 19 • TypeScript • Tailwind CSS • Prisma • SQLite • Gemini API

 **Status:** ✅ Fully functional and production-ready!
-All core features implemented and tested.
+All core features including video generation implemented and tested.

 ---

 ## 🎉 What's in This App

-A complete image generation and editing platform with dual AI model support:
+A complete image and video generation platform with multiple AI models:

 **✅ Core Infrastructure:**
 - Complete Next.js 15 setup with App Router